 All of those things could have gone differently.

 Instead she’s going to meet her end in a dilapidated storage room.

 Well, that might be so.
 But she’ll be damned again before she lets him diablerize her.
 Before she gives him anything, much less the satisfaction.

 And there is a chance.
 With the sheriff drawn so close, with the irresistible distraction associated with feeding.
 She can’t defeat him, but perhaps she can take him with her.
 She still has one hand.
-Pinned at her waist by his own embrace around her she can’t swing a weapon, but she doesn’t need to.
-All she has do so is pull a pin from one of those at her belt or attached to his own gear and they can join each other in death.
+She can’t swing a weapon when it’s pinned at her waist by his embrace around her, but she doesn’t need to.
+All she has do so is pull a pin at her belt or attached to his own gear.
+They can join each other in death.

-Her finger tips hook on the pin of a grenade in the sheriff’s pocket.
+Her fingertips hook on the pin of a grenade along the sheriff’s bandolier.